IAAP-CAP Certified Administrative Professional (CAP) course outline | http://babelouedstory.com/

 Udemy’s Complete Cryptocurrency Investment Course covers all of the fundamentals of cryptocurrency investing in an affordable, self-paced, mobile-friendly format, making it the best overall cryptocurrency trading course on our list.

-Originally created as a simple virtual classroom software in 2012, Udemy has since grown to become one of the largest online learning platforms offering over 185,000 courses taught by more than 64,000 instructors in 75 languages.
+Founded in 2009, Udemy has since grown to become one of the largest online learning platforms offering over 210,000 courses taught by more than 75,000 instructors in 75 languages.
 Its Complete Cryptocurrency Investment Course introduces students to the basics of cryptocurrencies and advances them quickly into investing techniques featuring live examples.
 As a result, it’s our clear choice as the best course overall.

 The Complete Cryptocurrency Investment Course is led by Mohsen Hassan, a programmer, trader, and financial risk manager who has taught investing to more than 300,000 Udemy students.
-The course consists of over 12.5 hours of on-demand video, one article, and one downloadable resource and can be accessed on the Udemy mobile app.
+The course consists of over 12.5 hours of on-demand video, one article, and two downloadable resources and can be accessed on the Udemy mobile app.

 The Complete Cryptocurrency Investment Course walks beginners through the fundamentals of cryptocurrency and quickly moves to live examples of buying, transferring, and using wallets as well as portfolio management techniques for both passive and active investing.
 Through this course, Hassan buys, transfers, secures, and builds a portfolio with real money so students can see exactly how it’s done.